Bill David

-William I. F. David is a professor of Materials Chemistry in the Department of Chemistry at the University of Oxford, an STFC Senior Fellow at the ISIS neutron source at the Rutherford Appleton Laboratory and a Fellow of St Catherine's College, Oxford.
+William I. F. David is a British professor of Materials Chemistry in the Department of Chemistry at the University of Oxford, an STFC Senior Fellow at the ISIS neutron source at the Rutherford Appleton Laboratory and a Fellow of St Catherine's College, Oxford.

 Education

 David was educated at St Catherine's College, Oxford, where he read Physics as an undergraduate student.
 He completed his postgraduate work in the Clarendon Laboratory and was awarded his DPhil degree from the University of Oxford in 1981 for research supervised by Anthony Michael Glazer.
 Following his PhD, he was a postdoctoral researcher supervised by John B. Goodenough in Oxford.

 Research

 David has made significant contributions to the development of neutron diffraction and X-ray powder diffraction.
 Highlights include the comprehensive crystal-structure analysis of C_{60} (Buckminsterfullerene), and the accelerated determination of molecular crystal structures through his computer program, DASH.
 His theoretical work is based on the application of Bayesian probability theory in areas ranging from structural incompleteness to parametric data analysis.

 David's materials focus is in energy storage, beginning with his research on lithium battery cathodes.
 More recently, he has worked on lightweight hydrogen storage materials such as reversible imide-amide systems.
 Following his discovery of a new family of ammonia-decomposition catalysts, his main energy research interests are in materials that facilitate the safe and effective utilisation of ammonia as an energy vector.